tso1158687/angular-performance-checklist/README.zh-TW.md

 - [Rollup](https://github.com/rollup/rollup) - provides bundling by performing an efficient tree-shaking, taking advantage of the static nature of the ES2015 modules.
 - [Google Closure Compiler](https://github.com/google/closure-compiler) - performs plenty of optimizations and provides bundling support.
 Originally written in Java, since recently it has also a [JavaScript version](https://www.npmjs.com/package/google-closure-compiler) that can be [found here](https://www.npmjs.com/package/google-closure-compiler).

-*Note:* GCC does not support `export *` yet, which is essential for building Angular applications because of the heavy usage of the "barrel" pattern.
+*注意:* GCC does not support `export *` yet, which is essential for building Angular applications because of the heavy usage of the "barrel" pattern.

 **資源**